PLATINUM2023

 Human Capacity Training

-According to the UNDP report on education in 2017, the average level of education among adults in Nicaragua is just 6.7 years, and 6.5 years in Guatemala.
+According to a 2017 UNDP report on education, the average level of education among adults in Nicaragua is just 6.7 years, and 6.5 years in Guatemala.
 Among youth, life in poverty, gender inequality and inadequate education provide an environment of vulnerability, early pregnancy and limited opportunities.

 Solution: